AdityaK-27/AdityaK-27/README.md

 ---

 ### 🌱 Currently Working On
-#### 🔹 Port Management System – Java
+#### 🔹 Port Management System – SQL | Python
-- Developed a desktop-based port management solution with functionalities like cargo tracking and berth allocation.
-- Enhancing Power BI skills through real-world datasets
-- Completing AWS Solutions Architect and Machine Learning (Stanford) courses
-- Uploading and documenting projects on GitHub for portfolio visibility
+- A terminal-based Port Management System built using Python and MySQL.
+- This project simulates operations at a port such as managing ship arrivals, departures, berth assignments, and maintaining a live ship register.
+- It demonstrates backend-database integration and record management using SQL.

 ---